 From falsely portrayed historical figures to inaccurate social patterns, historical errors in Gladiator abound.
-The bad history in the film doesn’t mean that it is a bad movie.
-It just means that viewers should turn to a history book, rather than this sword-and-sandals epic, to learn a thing or two about the Roman world.
-Check out all the things that are historically inaccurate in Gladiator.
+The bad history in the film doesn’t make it a bad movie, it just means that viewers should turn to a history book – rather than a sword-and-sandals epic – to learn facts about the Roman world.
+Check out all the things that are historically inaccurate in Gladiator below.

 Lucilla Didn't Get A Happy Ending